 In order to make sense of design in Ireland now and into the future, the 100 Archive creates an annual selection of 100 examples of contemporary communication design each year, while also recording the designers, collaborators and clients who make it happen.
-Some of our selections are now part of the NLI Web Archive.
+Some of our selections are now part of the National Library of Ireland (NLI) Web Archive.
 We have Archive Selections from 2010 onwards, explore them here.

 It’s uplifting to see how resourceful we’ve become in the face of adversity.
 Our personality and culture as a nation shines through this year’s work and we can proudly stand tall with the best of them.
 Storytellers at heart, the outstanding projects are the ones where simple ideas are executed perfectly and strong emotions are evoked.
 This year’s 100 Archive is Irish design at its absolute best.